-Author of over eighty peer reviewed publications, books and book chapters, Mr Eardley is an active member of the research department of James Cook University Hospital.
-In addition, he is on the staff of the Clinical Trials Unit, Department of Health Sciences, University of York as a Research Associate.
+Author of over eighty peer reviewed publications as well as books and book chapters, Mr Eardley is an active member of the research department of James Cook University Hospital.
+He teaches on the University of Teesside MCh programme where he is a research associate.
 His main research interests are in the management of trauma in older patients.
 This includes Major Trauma and Hip Fracture Care.

 Formal training in research method has been gained from a Masters Degree in Evidence Based Orthopaedics.
 Completion of the degree was obtained through submission of the thesis ‘ The distribution of extremity injury resulting from road traffic accidents in the United Kingdom.’
 This piece of database analysis incorporated cooperation with the Trauma Audit Research Network (TARN).